BeverlyAb/iOS_Projects/TwitterFromStarter/README.md

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:
-Displays basic functionality of logging in and out, restarting, refreshing, and alerting users.
+Displays basic functionality of logging in and out, restarting, refreshing, and alerting users without it tweets loaded.
 <img src='https://i.imgur.com/o9vzOVP.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 Displays images when they finally do load